 Lesson #2: It takes time to find your voice

 I feel like this lesson applies to several aspects of blogging.
 In case you didn’t know, English isn’t my first language, but I’ve been using it on a daily basis since I was 9.
-I always have to make sure I don’t sound too academic in my posts.
+Before publishing a new blog post, I always have to make sure I don’t sound too academic in it.
 When I write beauty reviews or travel guides, I want it to sound like I’m offering friendly advice, not writing a university essay.

 I used to beat myself up over the fact that I couldn’t create new content as quickly as native speakers.
 I hated that my words weren’t poetic enough and didn’t always flow naturally.
 Now that I know the best way to find your voice is through constant practice, I learned to trust the process.
 With every single post, this space will feel more and more ‘me’ and there’s no point trying to speed it up.